Jim-Fan/prolog-fun/docs/README.md

 Having started self-learning and using Prolog since 2016, I think I might be able to contribute a bit to Prolog by sharing some of my own use cases of the language.
 -->

 Recently I found a puzzle solving competition when randomly browsing in WH Smith.
 The compeition comes with cash prices and it attracted my attention.
-So I started pursuing in the hope to earn some extra money.
+So I started pursuing in the hope to earn some extra money (I heard you laughed).

 The compeition is to solve a codeword puzzle such as (but not exactly) below.
 Image is taken from [puzzler.com](https://www.puzzler.com/media/puzzles/samples/Codeword.pdf):